The Metaverse for Retail

 I must admit I was equal parts scared and equal parts excited when I watched Mark Zuckerberg announcement of The Metaverse – a new reality network, pairing physical and digital.

 Scared because I have two boys that really don’t require any encouragement to spend more time in a virtual world.
 Excited because as a Retail Futurist, this is exactly the platform that is required to evolve retail for the next generation.
 Think of the train tracks that made the steam engine possible; the network that carried the signal for the telephone; the electricity that enabled the lightbulb.
 I believe that this is a defining moment in retail that we are yet to realise.

 Online retail is still living in the dark ages, rewind 30 years; online retail evolved from catalogues.
 Catalogues you had to trawl through 1000s of products in one big paper book to find the product that was right for you.

 We digitised the catalogue and transferred it onto the screen back in the early 90s and voila, digital catalogues were born or what we now call Ecommerce sites.

-Fast forward nearly 30 years and we are still flipping through hundreds of pages of digital catalogues, granted with a level of intelligent categorisation and search, but still a catalogue on your screen.
+Fast-forward nearly 30 years and we are still flipping through hundreds of pages of digital catalogues.
+Whilst it’s granted with a level of intelligent categorisation and search, it’s still a catalogue on your screen.